wahibirawan/opensvg/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 📝 Privacy Policy

+This tool only downloads SVG files.
+We do not collect any personal data.
+No tracking, analytics, or cookies.
+All downloads go directly to your device.
+We do not store or share your files.
+You are responsible for any content you download or upload.
+If you run this on a third party server, the server admin may have access.
+Use it as needed.

 ## 📝 License

 Distributed under the MIT License.
 See `LICENSE` for more information.